vyos/vyos-documentation/docs/services/dns-forwarding.rst

 Reset local DNS forwarding cache database.
 You can reset the cache for all entries or only for entries to a specific domain.

+.. opcmd:: restart dns forwarding

+Restart DNS recursor process which also invalidates the cache.